abhi19833/TripFlux/README.md

 # TripFlux

-TripFlux is a full-stack travel planning application that helps users manage trips, track expenses, and save travel memories in one place.

-The project focuses on solving real travel-planning problems with a clean UI and simple workflows.
+TripFlux is a full-stack travel management application designed to help users plan, track, and document their journeys effortlessly.
+Users can create travel logs, manage trips by status (visited, ongoing, or wishlist), and store photos and videos in one organized space.
+The AI Travel Assistant helps generate itineraries, packing lists, and budget estimates based on user preferences.
+TripFlux also includes expense tracking to manage travel spending effectively.
+With a clean and intuitive interface, the platform focuses on simplicity and usability.
+All travel data is securely stored and accessible anytime.
+TripFlux transforms travel experiences into structured, memorable stories.

 ---